Halliburton-Landmark/gdp/doc/admin/gdp-v2-cluster-setup-from-source.md

 Berkeley infrastructure and reference Berkeley-specific hosts.
 You will probably have to hand edit some scripts.
 A `grep -i` for `berkeley.edu` will probably find most of them.

+These instructions also assume that you are running on a fresh Ubuntu system.

 The basic outline is: